Karplyak/znp/README.md

 together by wireless ZB network.

 This project has a wiki, but I wrote it in Russian.
 If you are interested in this project and maybe I can help you(lol), email me on fominok@hotmail.com.
-(Currently there is a working unsecure network on Simple API)
+(Currently there is a working secure network on Simple API)

 _I use ST HAL in this project, so there is a small chance that you can find something useful here._